 Experiential Names

 These names focus on the experience that the product provides or the feeling it evokes.
 The goal of experimental names is to convey user experience.
-These names can be created using the wordplay method or alliteration, and they are the best at differentiating the products from competitors and creating a unique brand identity.
+These names can be created using wordplay or alliteration, and they are best at differentiating the products from competitors and creating a unique brand identity.

 Target Audience-Centric Names